ghi-electronics/Docs/tinyclr/tutorials/gpio.md

 In the previous example, the program just looped, and looped, and looped; each time checking the status of the pin attached to the button.
 The pin is checked maybe a million times before the button is pressed!

-Events solves this by invoking (calling) a method when an even occur.
+Events solves this by invoking (calling) a method when an event occur.
 In this case the event is raised when the value on an input pin is changed.
 Meaning a button is pressed or released.

 A RisingEdge happen when the state of a pin changes from low to high, it "rises".